RestorationsSOS.com - Fire and Water Damage Restoration

 Create a room by room list of damage.
 Be as thorough as possible and use the following guidelines to help you make observations and notes:

-- Appliances: do not switch appliances on if they were exposed to water.
-Simply mark every appliance that is suspected wet.
-These appliances will require an electrician test later.
+- Appliances: Do not switch appliances on if they were exposed to water.
+Simply mark every appliance that you suspect is damaged.
+These appliances will require an electrician to test later.

-- Furniture: list every damaged piece of furniture.
+- Furniture: List every damaged piece of furniture.
 Inspect wood furniture closely.
-Cabinets and dressers: open all cabinets and dressers and inspect inside.
-Carefully touch all sides and panels and list if smoked or burnt.
-Make sure to list all damaged content as well.
+Open all cabinets and dressers and inspect inside.
+Carefully touch all sides and panels and list if smoke damaged or burnt.
+Make sure to list all damaged contents as well.

 Be prepared to make difficult decisions about what to keep and what to discard.